joychakravarty/JNotes/README.md

 ## Why JNotes:
   - It's keyboard friendly.
 TIP: Use shortcuts as much as possible, I built it for Keyboard poeple like me.
-  - Lookup table without fast search is no fun, so JNotes is quick. try it.
+  - Lookup table without fast search is no fun, so JNotes is quick.
+Try it.
-  - It's a Java based application so yes you can run the .jar on your machine without much hassle.
+  - It's a Java based application, so if you have Java 11 or higher you can simply run the .jar without any installation.
   - Its open source - https://github.com/joychakravarty/JNotes/edit/master/README.md - so fork it and customize it.

  ## Run JNotes
   - Install Java 11 or above (verify using java -version)
-  - Download the uber jar JNotes-<YourOS>.jar from the milestone folder based on your OS.
+  - Download the uber jar JNotes-YourOS.jar from the milestone folder based on your OS.
-  - Run java -jar JNotes-<YourOS>.jar
+  - Run java -jar JNotes-YourOS.jar

  ## Build and run (for Developers)
     mvn clean install
     java -jar JNotes.jar
     OR
     mvn clean javafx:run (For this, its good to have javafx sdk installed)